 Avoid improper use of the image of Buddha

 In Myanmar, most are Buddhists and they deeply believe in Buddha and treasure the image of Buddha.
 So, they are very sensitive to improper use of image of Buddha and if you do, it may result in severe consequences.
 For example, a monk found a Spanish tourist with a tattoo of Buddha on his calf in Bagan and a Canadian tourist was arrested in Inle Lake because a local noticed the tattoo of Buddha’s face on his leg.
 Both were immediately expelled from Myanmar “for their safety.”
 So value what others value.

-Myanmar really appreciate responsible tourist manner.
-So, please help us by bring your own reusable water bottle along the trip.
+Myanmar really appreciates a responsible tourist manner.
+So, please help us by bringing your own reusable water bottle along the trip.
 Moreover, some travel companies are also giving reusable water bottle as a present to their customers.
 So, please bring it.
 And, also set an example to the communities that you visit.

 Don’t touch anyone on the head

 For Myanmar people, the head is the most esteemed part of the body.
 They don’t like touching them on their head cause they assume that is aggressive and the height of disrespect.
 Sometimes, you may think a child is lovely and then you make a pat on her head.
 But their parents may not like and sometimes, even themselves.
 Moreover, use pillows only to rest your head and don’t sit on them.
 The worst things are touching the monks and novices on their heads, touching their robes, greeting the monks by handshaking and hugging because these things are not suitable and against with the rules of monks.

 The head is the holiest part, and the foot is considered impure.
 So, don’t use your leg to point anything.
 It is thought of as great disrespect and even rude.
 When you sit, your leg should not be stretched out in front of you.
 So, tuck away your feet.
 Moreover, your feet should never face the family shrine or Buddha.

 Don’t express excessive affection in Public Area